mwat56/dnscache/README.md

 ## Usage

 The cache is thread safe.
 Create a new instance by specifying how long each entry should be cached (in minutes).
-Items will be refreshed in the background.
+IPs can be refreshed in the background; the default refresh interval is `0` (disabled).
+The default number of lookup retries is `3`.

 ```go
 // refresh items every 5 minutes